 #2: How long have you been in business?

 Your roof is an expensive investment and you wouldn’t want it to be the guinea pig for every aspiring roofing contractor.
-Ask your roofer how long they’ve been in business to gauge if they have the required experience to execute your roofing project professionally.
+Ask your roofer how long they’ve been in business to gauge if they have the required experience to carry out your roofing project professionally.
 Many homeowners have fallen victim to handymen who cease operation soon after the project, only to discover the installation was defective.

 #3: Who will be installing my roof?

-Make sure your roofing contractor uses reliable crews to execute your job.
+Make sure your roofing contractor uses reliable crews to complete your roofing job.
 Reputable roofers often get professional training from leading manufacturers to help them deliver quality roofing services which can be guaranteed to last a lifetime.

 #4: What training and experience does the crew have?